silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/04_Configuration/01_SiteConfig.md

 ## Extending SiteConfig

-To extend the options available in the panel, define your own fields via a [api:DataExtension].
+To extend the options available in the panel, define your own fields via a [api:SilverStripe\ORM\DataExtension].

 **mysite/code/extensions/CustomSiteConfig.php**